ttaranov/atlaskit-mk-2/docs/guides/00-contributing.md

 - Weekly catch-ups
 - Demos every other day

+The people involved in these catch-ups will vary, as well.
+For example, it may simply be the contributor and shepherd.
+It may have a designer present.
+Other team members may be involved depending on the complexity.

-The key here is that everyone shares knowledge and can hold each other accountable as everyone may have several things on their plate at any given point in time.
+_The key here is that everyone shares knowledge and can hold each other accountable as everyone may have several things on their plate at any given point in time._

 ### Shepherd involvement